TheCaringPlace/Email/docs/user-guide/quick-emails.md

 ## Quick Emails

-Quick emails allow you to send campaigns using a simple rich text editor instead of the full MJML editor.
+Quick emails allow you to send campaigns using a simple rich text editor instead of the full editor.
 This is perfect for sending quick updates, announcements, or messages where you want to maintain a consistent design without rebuilding the entire email layout each time.

 ### How It Works